 All the top hotels offer a one-day laundry service, although prices vary widely.
 Cheaper launderettes are available in most towns, although quality is inconsistent.

 Money and Security

 Local currency is Sri Lankan Rupees.
 Currency can only be exchanged in Sri Lanka, so you would be best to bring US Dollars, British Pounds or Euros.
 The bank booths in the airport arrivals hall generally offer the most competitive rates and quick service.
-We advise against Traveler’s checks, which are rarely accepted.
-Credit cards are accepted in most shopping outlets, and ATM machines are widely available in major cities.
+Debit cards and credit cards can be used in most restaurants and shops.
+We advise against Traveller’s cheques, which are rarely accepted.
+ATM machines are widely available in major cities.
 Beware credit-card frauds whenever you pay direct.
 We offer a strict anti-fraud policy for your maximum protection.

 Passports and Visas